SpindleMonkey/project-2/README.md

 ### approach taken

 8/7/17: I have the basic bones of an inventory app: auth, individual user inventories, inventory displays, inventory details.
 The biggest thing that's missing right now is a way to modify your inventory (there's no edit or delete).
 Hosted on heroku and running successfully!
+Updated wireframes for project presentation: [home](assets/wireIndex.jpg), [inventory](assets/wireInventory.jpg)

 8/6/17: User can add new items to stash.
 Unit tests for the breed API have been started.
 User's inventory is shown after login, and is updated when new stash is added.
 Working through the logic needed to show details for a selected stash item.